acje/Fiber-semantics/README.md

 - Migrate(LockAndPrune) Fiber is pruned back to only having its last event.
 Key can not be created, but rescue is possible, however the history will be lost.
 Line reindexing needed.
 - Migrate(Purge)

 For each fiber that is not detached the default migration is "Keep".
-TODO: PruneAttached policy which only keeps the last n, n>0 events.
+TODO: PruneAttached policy which only keeps the last n, n>0 events of each fiber.
 This could be implemented based on timestamp, history depth or line index.

 Migrations that exclusively does keep-migrations do not require reindexing of the line.
 These may still do schema upgrades.
 All other migrations will require line reindexing, which means moving events up the line as free indexes are created and updating all precursors to the new indexes of the previous events in the fibers.